Best Next.js Website Examples (2026): Real Brands & What They Do Well

 2. Enable Draft Mode for live previews

-3. Use ISR and on-demand revalidation
+3. Use on-demand revalidation with webhooks

-4. Consider Partial Pre-Rendering (PPR)
+4. Evaluate Partial Pre-Rendering carefully

 5. Keep assets optimized